 In the 1940's, 3 Shelties arrived from overseas followed by another 16 in the 1950's plus 16 more in the 1960's.
 Many well-known breeders who continued their Sheltie passion for decades, made their start in the 1950's and 1960's.
 Today they have plenty of bloodlines to work with the Shetland Sheepdog Club of NSW now recording over 200 imports from all over the world.

 Temperament has always been a significant factor with 2 Shelties taking out the award of 'highest score in Obedience Trial' at Melbourne Royal in 1989 and 1990, when it was Australia's largest dog show.
 But most importantly, the Shetland Sheepdog has retained his instinct to herd sheep, the job he was bred to do hundreds of years ago in the bleak, cold terrain of the Shetland Islands.
-Despite Australia's contrastingly harsh climate and terrain, the Sheltie pictured is happily competing in a Herding Trial in Queensland.
+Despite Australia's harsh climate and terrain, the Sheltie pictured above is happily competing in a Herding Trial in Queensland.

-The Collie (Smooth) was re-introduced into Australia during the 1970's.
+The Collie (Smooth) was not re-introduced into Australia until the 1970's.
 Although not enjoying the popularity of his "Rough" cousin, the "Smooth" has all the appeal of the "Rough" but with much less maintenance with his short coat.
-Although Collie (Smooth) and (Rough) are produced in the same litter, it requires one parent of the litter to be a Collie (Smooth) for smooth puppies to be produced.
+Although the Collie (Smooth) and (Rough) are produced in the same litter, it requires one parent of the litter to be a Collie (Smooth) for smooth puppies to be produced.
 In Australia, the Collie (Smooth) and Collie (Rough) have the same Breed Standard except for the description of the coat, but the Collie (Smooth) and Collie (Rough) compete for separate Challenge Certificates.

 Comparison between the Collie (Rough and Smooth) and the Shetland Sheepdog